Skip to main content.

 As much as bug reports are appreciated, users should not let the consideration of a possible bug lead them astray if they have encountered a problem.
 Few things are as effective at stopping the solutions process as deciding too early on that the problem must be a bug.
 Do not allow assumptions about a possible bug to prevent you from taking effective measures to solve problems.

-It's true that on rare occasion there are new bugs found as a matter of happenstance by beginners.
+It's true that on rare occasion there are new bugs found by beginners.
 If you are a beginner, don't let that rare statistic distract you from the more likely possibility of a nuance missed or some useful documentation misunderstood.
 Send in a report if you suspect a bug, but at the same time keep applying your RTFM skills, discussions with friends and, if need be, contacts with tech support for assistance.